-The Board is aware that not all decisions made by the Board will result in a positive outcome for all of the Company's stakeholders.
+The Board is aware that not every decision made by the Board will result in a positive outcome for all the Company's stakeholders.
 The Board takes into consideration the Company's purpose, Investment Objective and Investment Policy as well as the interests of the Company's stakeholders when discussing matters and making decisions.
-The following are examples of the key discussions held and decisions made by the Board during the financial year ended 31 July 2021:
+The following are examples of the key discussions held and decisions made by the Board during the financial year ended 31 July 2022:

 - The Board understands that shareholders and potential investors require information in order to make decisions about their investment in the Company.
-Through the presentation of the Company's half-year and annual results to shareholders in the half-year Update and Annual Report and making them available on the website to other stakeholders, the Company has provided information in order that shareholders and potential investors are able to make informed decisions about their investment in the Company; - Directors are required to act in a way they consider to be for the benefit of its members as a whole.
-Consideration and approval of the resolutions put to shareholders at the AGMs in 2020 and 2021, including the final dividend payment (providing income to investors) and the proposed sub-division of the Company's existing ordinary shares are considered by the Directors to be for the benefit of its members as a whole; - The Fund Manager's approach to investing sustainably includes analysis of the environmental, social and governance impact the companies in the portfolio have on the wider community and the environment.
-The Fund
+Through the presentation of the Company's half-year and annual results to shareholders in the half-year Update and - Annual Report and inclusion on the Company's website for other stakeholders, the Company has provided information in order that shareholders and potential investors are able to make informed decisions about their investment in the Company; - Directors are required to act in a way they consider to be for the benefit of its members as a whole.
+Consideration and approval of the resolutions put to shareholders at the AGMs in 2021 and 2022, including the final dividend payment (providing income to investors), are considered by the Directors to be for the benefit of its members as a whole: